kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. The last thoracic nerve - F
 	E. The right colic flexure

-#### Answer: E. The right colic flexure - ?
+#### Answer: E. The right colic flexure - TRUE
+- A narrow portion of the anterior surface of the right kidney at the upper extremity is in relation with the right suprarenal gland.
+A large area just below this, involving about three-quarters of the surface, lies in the renal impression on the inferior surface of the liver, and a narrow but somewhat variable area near the medial border is in contact with the descending part of the duodenum.
+The lower part of the anterior surface is in contact laterally with the right colic flexure, and medially, as a rule, with the small intestine.
+The areas in relation with the liver and small intestine are covered by peritoneum; the suprarenal, duodenal and colic areas are devoid of peritoneum.
+The posterior relations of the right kidney are: the last thoracic, iliohypogastric and ilioinguinal nerves, the diaphragm, medial and lateral lumbocostal arches, psoas major, quadratus lumborum and the tendon of transversus abdominis, the subcostal and one or two of the upper lumbar arteries, as well as the twelfth rib.

 ### Q1.73
-During exploratory laparotomy, which of the following features will enable you to identify the superior surface of the liver?
+During exploratory laparotomy, which of the following features will enable you to identify the _superior surface of the liver_?

 	A. It is made up of the right lobe only
 	B. It is covered by peritoneum only along the line of attachment of the falciform ligament